SuperonGS/Overengineered-Pet-Feeder/README.md

 - You can modify feeding schedule and cat profile via the web interface.
 - Arduino should be connected and running the appropriate sketch to respond to serial commands.
 - Make sure `/dev/serial0` or `/dev/ttyUSB0` matches the device your Arduino is on.

+---

+## ✅ Features

+- 📅 Web-based feeding schedule
+- 🧠 Automatic weight tracking with 4 load cells
+- 📉 BMI monitoring & graphing
+- 🐱 Detects when the cat is eating
+- 🖥 OLED display with:
+  - Real-time weight
+  - Bongo Cat animation
+  - Refill and measuring status
+- 📡 Serial UART communication with simple ACK protocol
+- 🔊 Buzzer warning when food is low (daytime only)

+---